St. Lawrence species

 Not yet available in Quebec.

-The algae releases spores, then dies, slowly degrading throughout the winter.
-The spores give birth to organisms called gametophytes.
-It is in this form that the algae hibernates.
+The alga releases spores, then dies, slowly degrading throughout the winter.
+The spores give birth to cells called gametophytes.
+It is in this form that the alga hibernates.
 The following spring, the gametophytes produce male and female reproductive cells.
 When these cells meet, new leathery kelp is formed.

-The algae grows from the area between the stipe and the frond.
+The alga grows from the area between the stipe and the frond.
 Even if its tips are damaged, it will continue to grow.

 Leathery kelp has very large blades, often split lengthwise and dotted with tufts of short hair.
-Its stipe is flat, flexible, and tough.
-The algae is golden-brown in color.
+Its stipe is flat, flexible and tough.
+This alga is golden brown.
 It clings to the substrate by means of an umbrella-shaped holdfast with a fringe of long tubes.

 Coastal zone, in cold waters.

-This tough kelp favors a turbulent environment, to ensure a constant renewal of the nutrients around it.
+This leathery kelp favours a turbulent environment, which ensures a constant renewal of the nutrients around it.

 CO2